open enrollment

 • Expanded Employee Assistance Programs (EAP) – EAP services often include support for some of life’s most difficult situations including learning resiliency skills, stress management, support for family dynamics, and other behavioral health services.

-• Care navigation support – your health plan may offer condition-specific care management and navigation support services.
+• Care navigation support – your health plan may offer condition-specific care management and navigation

 Review any Financial Benefits and Programs

-Open enrollment also provides a reminder to double-check options that may help your finances, such as:
+Open enrollment also provides a reminder to double check options that may help your finances, such as:

 • Retirement or pension plan – contributing to your retirement or pension plan may have tax benefits.
 Also, if your employer offers a matching program, review your contribution to make sure you are receiving the full match and not leaving free money on the table.